DavyJonesLocker/client_side_validations/README.md

 ...
 ```

-In the above example `age` and `bio` will not render as inputs on the form but their validators will be properly added to the `validators` object for use later.
-If you do intend to dynamically render these inputs later the `name` attributes on the inputs will have to match with the keys on the `validators` object, and the inputs will have to be enabled for client side validation.
+In the above example `age` and `bio` will not render as inputs on the
+form, but their validators will still be added to the `validators`
+object for later use.
+If you do dynamically render these inputs later,
+their `name` attributes must match the keys on the `validators` object.
+If the fields are rendered by ClientSideValidations-aware Rails helpers,
+the correct Stimulus target attributes are added automatically.
+If you
+add markup by hand, keep the fields inside the same validated form and
+add `data-client-side-validations-target="input"` yourself (or use the
+`confirmation` target plus
+`data-client-side-validations-confirms="field_id"` for confirmation
+inputs).

 You can add all attributes with validators for the given object by
 passing nothing: